 Attorney, licensed in Texas, Colorado, California

-He is currently licensed in Texas, California and Colorado.
+He is licensed in Texas, Colorado, and California.

 Family-law situations can be challenging and stressful.
 Our passion is focused on helping families navigate difficult scenarios.